 Development Cost Charges

 Please watch for other new bylaws that are being considered by Council.
-These initiatives will provide further reductions to DCC rates in the Downtown and for developments with low environmental impact.
+These initiatives will provide further reductions to DCC rates in downtown and for developments with low environmental impact.

 Strata Conversion